The World Needs More Artists

 And I saw my other friend Carl spend night after night, recording his solo EP in a studio in downtown Atlanta.

-I see all of this, and I realize: There is still a place for great art in this world.
-Still a place for people who think outside the box, for misfit artists like me.
+I see all of this, and I realize something: There is still a place for great art in this world.
+Still a place for people who think outside the box, for misfit artists like me… and maybe you.

 But none of that matters to them.
 Because they’re creating art.
 And while the “reward” may never come, they will leave a legacy.